 Francis was asked to leave by his wife, but, deep down, he knew someday he would return to her.
 With nowhere else to go, he appeared at the apartment of his childhood friend, Carl.
 Sometime earlier, Carls wife had thrown him out, asking that he never return.
 Can two divorced men with a dark past share an apartment without driving each other crazy—especially when the bodies start to pile up?

-The Murder Couple appears in Castle of Horror 5: Thinly Veiled 1970s Inspired Horror, edited by Jason Henderson.
+The Murder Couple appears in Castle of Horror 5: Thinly Veiled 1970s Inspired Horror, edited by Jason Henderson and In Churl Yo.
 Each story is mix of pastiche, homage, and parody of an iconic film or TV series from the period, with a twist of horror added.
 The excerpt below is from the opening scene of the story.